ngx-prism/core/README.md

 ## Usage

-1.Import `PrismModule` into your module.
+1. Import `PrismModule` into your module.

 ```typescript
 // example.module.ts